Don't want people's livelihood to be affected, Covid curbs to be eased as soon as possible: Kejriwal | Health

 - India

-The Delhi government does not want livelihood of people to be affected and Covid restrictions will be eased as soon as possible, Chief Minister Arvind Kejriwal asserted on Tuesday, saying the city's positivity rate has reduced to 10 per cent in 10 days.
+The Delhi government does not want livelihood of people to be affected and Covid restrictions will be eased as soon as possible, Chief Minister Arvind Kejriwal said on Tuesday, asserting that the city's positivity rate has reduced to 10 per cent in 10 days.

-Restrictions were put in place in view of people's health, Kejriwal said after hoisting the national flag at the Delhi government's Republic Day function.
+Kejriwal said there is resentment among some people against Lieutenant Governor Anil Baijal for turning down Delhi government's proposal to lift weekend curfew and odd-even scheme of opening shops in view of the improving Covid situation, but urged them not to “spread hate” on social media.

 ''Last week some traders had come and they said they are facing lots of problems due to the odd-even scheme and weekend curfew.
 The L-G agreed to some proposals and on some, he differed.
 We will remove these restrictions as soon as possible,'' Kejriwal said.